 Hi, I am the Sciencegranny.
 I have advanced degrees in Physics and Geology and I teach at a local community college.
 In addition to teaching science, I am also the director of music at a large, diverse Catholic Church.
+I write about issues that are of current interest to people, whether it be science, education, politics, social justice, human and civil rights, women’s issues or religion and spirituality.

 from my facebook page..”I’m a complex person with many facets.
 I love my children and their children, my dog Max, my grand dog Rico,my cats, my friends and extended family, playing and listening to music, learning and teaching….experiencing new and different things.
 I love planet Earth and appreciate the beauty and dynamic nature of all aspects of the planet.
 In particular, I love the night sky and don’t spend nearly enough time appreciating the beauty of the cosmos.